ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-The response must be `-1`, meaning the result is true.
+# The response must be `-1`, meaning the result is true.
 It is also possible to send a slice and a cell if required.
 It would be enough to create a Slice or Cell and transfer it instead of using the BigInt, specifying the appropriate type.

+The response must be `-1`, meaning the result is `true`.
+It is also possible to send a slice and a cell if required.
+It would be enough to create and transfer a Slice or Cell instead of using the BigInt, specifying the appropriate type.

+> > > > > > > 018b2129 (Update wallet.md)

 ### Contract deployment via wallet